kbase/staging_service/docs/import_specifications.ADR.md

 ## User operations

-* The user uploads the upload specification files to the staging area along with all the files inluded in the specification.
+* The user uploads the import specification files to the staging area along with all the files inluded in the specification.
-* The user selects the `Upload Specification` type for the specification files.
+* The user selects the `Import Specification` type for the specification files.
-  * The user may also select other files in the staging area to include in the upload along with the files listed in the specification.
+  * The user may also select other files in the staging area to include in the import along with the files listed in the specification.
     * The user *does not* have to select any files included in the specification.
 * The user clicks `Import Selected`.

-As such, a new type must be added to the StS: `upload_specification` with the title `Upload Specification`. *Nota bene*: It may be preferable to have the Narrative specify the titles to display in the staging area dropdown rather than the StS.
+As such, a new type must be added to the StS: `import_specification` with the title `Import Specification`. *Nota bene*: It may be preferable to have the Narrative specify the titles to display in the staging area dropdown rather than the StS.

-## Narrative Bulk Upload cell operations
+## Narrative Bulk Import cell operations

-When the narrative sees a `upload_specification` data type, it calls out to the StS endpoint detailed below to get the parsed specifications, and then initializes the bulk import cell with those specifications.
+When the narrative sees an `import_specification` data type, it calls out to the StS endpoint detailed below to get the parsed specifications, and then initializes the bulk import cell with those specifications.

-## Staging service upload specification endpoint
+## Staging service import specification endpoint

 The StS endpoint responds to an HTTP GET with a file list in a `files` URL parameter.
 It is extremely unlikely that there will be a large enough set of data types that URL length limits